(tickets for Feb 10-11 will now be valid May 26-27)

 Experimental conversation formats include

 Long Table – The Long Table originated as a performance installation, developed by artist Lois Weaver.
 It experiments with using the private form of a dinner party as a structure for public debate, encouraging informal conversation on difficult subjects in a format that elicits participation from a diverse range of experts and enables anyone wishing to speak to join the table.
+Find out more about the Long Table etiquette here

 - Karen Lee Roberts – performer, writer and singer